-Our undergrad researchers have traveled to Singapore to install software for the Nobel Museum that they helped design and built their own SMS-based commodity exchange to help farmers in Ghana.
+Our undergrads have flown to Singapore to install software they designed for the Nobel Museum and built their own SMS-based commodity exchange to help farmers in Ghana.
 They know what it's like to hear a professor say this about an undergrad teaching assistant: "I feel like I can absolutely treat her as a peer."

 This page is for prospective undergrads.
-(Current undergrads, use this page.)
-After you read the testimonials below, you can check out some reasons to study CS at Brown, watch a video of CS majors answering questions from prospective students, look at our majors (Brown calls them concentrations), review our courses, or apply.
+(Current ones, go here.)
+After you read the testimonials below, check out some reasons to study CS at Brown, watch a video of CS majors answering questions from prospective students, look at our majors, or apply.

-"I'm concentrating in Math-Computer Science.
-Math-Computer Science is one of several joint majors that allow students to pursue in-depth study in both Computer Science and another area -- as well as exploring how the subjects interact.
-Math-Computer Science has given me a greater degree of flexibility in my course choices; it has allowed me to both focus on more theoretical aspects of computer science and to increase my level of mathematical maturity." — Eli Rosenthal
+"I'm concentrating in Math-CS.
+It's one of several joint majors that allow students to pursue in-depth study in both CS and another area — as well as exploring how the subjects interact.
+Math-CS has given me a greater degree of flexibility in my course choices; it has allowed me to both focus on more theoretical aspects of computer science and to increase my level of mathematical maturity." — Eli Rosenthal

-Find out more: Brown CS concentrations (Applied Math-Computer Science, Computational Biology, Computer Science, Computer Science-Economics, and Math-Computer Science)
+Find out more: Brown CS majors (Applied Math-CS, Computational Biology, CS, CS-Economics, and Math-CS)

 "Doing CS research has been one of the most rewarding aspects of my time at Brown.
-It's allowed me to make meaningful relationships with my professors and with grad students in the department, and has also taught me how to work in a self-directed, independent way on projects I get to define myself; at the moment, I'm working on two projects: one studying information imbalances online, and one on sleep tracking with mobile devices.
-Most professors in the department are open to mentoring an undergrad to do research, and doing research at Brown also opens up opportunities to work with researchers at other universities around the country (Stanford, in my case) and in the tech industry.
-As a result of the research I've done during college, I'll be starting a Ph.D. this fall!
-But whether or not you're interested in research in the long-term, CS research at Brown can be incredibly fun and a valuable learning experience." — Danaë Metaxa-Kakavouli
+It's allowed me to make meaningful relationships with my professors and with grad students in the department, and has taught me how to work in a self-directed way on projects I get to define myself...professors are open to mentoring an undergrad, and doing research at Brown also opens up opportunities to work with other universities around the country (Stanford, in my case) and in the tech industry." — Danaë Metaxa-Kakavouli

 Find out more: undergraduate research

-We pioneered the idea of getting undergrads involved with teaching and research at a time when few universities even offered computer science courses.
-Today, no other institution provides students with the same opportunities to contribute to the university's intellectual life, benefit from a community of collaborators, and advance the field.
+We pioneered the idea of undergrads contributing to teaching and research at a time when few universities even offered CS courses.
+Today, no other institution gives students the same opportunities to be part of the university's intellectual life, benefit from a community of collaborators, and advance the field.

 "I never want to stop being a Brown Computer Science TA."